-Change in Accounting Princple Resulting from the Adoption of New Accounting Pronouncements
+Change in Accounting Principle Resulting from the Adoption of New Accounting Pronouncements

-As discussed in Note 2(n) to the financial statements, during the Fiscal Year Ended June 30, 2015, the Department adopted the provisions of Governmental Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions; and Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date.
-Our opinions are not modified with respect to this matter.
+As discussed in Note 2(n) to the financial statements, in Fiscal Year 2016, the Department adopted the provisions of Governmental Accounting Standards Board (GASB) Statement No. 72, Fair Value Measurement and Application.
+In Fiscal Year 2015, the Department adopted the provisions of GASB Statements No. 68, Accounting and Financial Reporting for Pensions, and No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date.
+Our opinion is not modified with respect to this matter.